i18next/i18next-scanner/README.md

         // Normalize line endings to '\r\n', '\r', '\n', or 'auto' for the current operating system.
 Defaults to '\n'.
         // Aliases: 'CRLF', 'CR', 'LF', 'crlf', 'cr', 'lf'
         lineEnding: '\n'

+        // Whether append emptye trans in the end of translation
+        // Useful for vcs check and diff
+        endWithEmptyTrans: false,
     }
 }
 ```